-Goal and Action # Identified Need(s) s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Need: Based on the 2024 California School Dashboard on average 11th grade students scores showed 124 below standard.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Need: Based on the 2024 California School Dashboard on average 11th grade students scores showed 124 below standard.
 This underperformance is limiting students' ability to meet UC/CSU A-G requirements and access post-secondary pathways.
 Scope: Schoolwide meeting the math subject content standards.
 Direct support will include targeted instructions through small groups and individually.
 Spring.
 CAASPP Math results for 11th grade students. % of students "Prepared" or "Approaching Prepared" on College/Career Indicator 3.1 Action: Transportation Need: The DPOL District boundaries cover a wide, mostly rural geographic area, which creates a need to provide transportation to and from school for a majority of our students.
 We also operate two school sites that are outside of city limits, creating an additional need to transport students to and from school.
 Without these valuable transportation services, many students would not be able to attend school on a regular basis, as our socioeconomically disadvantaged students often lack a reliable method of transportation to school.
-Chronic Absenteeism Measures for all students and student groups Scope: LEA-wide 3.2 Action: Increased Family and Community Engagement Improved communication with families, especially families of English Learners.
+Scope: LEA-wide This action provides students with reliable modes of transportation to and from school.
+Please see the action description for further details on this action.
+The majority of our students ride the bus and providing transportation services will positively impact all students.
+Chronic Absenteeism Measures for all students and student groups 3.2 Action: Increased Family and Community Engagement Improved communication with families, especially families of English Learners.
 Please see the action description for further details on this action.
 Parent connectedness to school Chronic Absenteeism